 It is important to remember that workers compensation laws vary by state.
 Each state has its own Workers Compensation Act which regulates that states workers comp system.
 There are currently 55 different workers comp programs to cover employee injuries throughout the United States.
 As such, the exact procedures, benefits, filing guidelines, and court related options will vary according to state.

 The types of workers comp cases that are generally found within a state’s court system include claims where the employer refuses to accept liability for the employee’s injury.
 These cases can usually be found in a court of general jurisdiction.
 Depending on the laws of the state, once an employer has denied liability, the case could become a civil case involving negligence.
 There are three states which have a specialized division for workers comp claims within the trial court system.
-These courts are called the Worker’s Compensation Courts and they exist only in Rhode Island, Nebraska, and Montana.
+These courts are called the Workers’ Compensation Courts and they exist in Minnesota, Montana, Nebraska, Oklahoma, and Rhode Island.
 The purpose of these courts is to handle disputes arising out of the workers compensation benefits.